E-Learning Videos for Academic Writing Skills

 Strategy Hackathon: A Virtual Exchange in Innovation and Collaboration

-Wadji Ben Rejeb & David Anderson
+Wajdi Ben Rejeb & David Anderson

 In November 2024, we launched a cross-continental virtual hackathon that brought together undergraduate Business Strategy students from Lincoln International Business School (LIBS) and Communication Management students from North-West University (NWU), South Africa.
 This teaching innovation reimagined how we deliver strategic thinking skills by swapping traditional case studies for real-time collaborative problem-solving.